-The early decision acceptance rate at Hamilton College is 46%, compared to an overall acceptance rate of 18%.
-In 2021, Hamilton College admitted 253 of the 552 students who applied early decison.
+The early decision acceptance rate at Hamilton College is 41%, compared to an overall acceptance rate of 14%.
+In 2022, Hamilton College admitted 267 of the 651 students who applied early decision.

 Schools that are very difficult to get into, like Hamilton College, accept fewer than 60% of all applicants.
 At least 50% of all admitted students have GPAs in the top 10% of their high school class and scored over 1230 on the SAT and over 26 on the ACT.
 Admissions to international students needing financial aid is program extremely difficult.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you shine.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are are most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you shine.

 |Academic GPA||Very Important|